LAST UPDATED: 3 December 2020

-Right now, the Government is asking the public for feedback on the rules and regulations that define how Australian hens, chickens, ducks and other poultry are farmed.
-These laws are being reviewed for the first time in 17 years — so don't miss this once-in-a-generation opportunity to stand up for birds!
+The rules and regulations that define how Australian hens, chickens, ducks and other poultry are farmed are being reviewed for the first time in nearly 20 years.

 Cages are traditionally used as a punishment.
 To deny freedom.
 To control.
 The cage egg industry took this idea of confinement — and turned it into a business model.
 Every year, in Australia alone, some 11 million gentle hens are imprisoned in cages so small they can't even stretch their wings.
 All so the cage egg industry can turn a bigger profit out of the smallest possible shed space.

 The battery cage is without a doubt one of the cruellest farming devices ever invented.
 Typically, five or more hens are confined in each cage, in long rows of cages, and there are multiple rows also stacked vertically (sometimes up to six rows high) in these dim sheds.
 As newborn chicks the ends of their beaks are cut off to reduce aggressive pecking — a natural, frustrated response to the inability to walk and forage, or even to escape from cage mates trying to establish a (literal) 'pecking order'.